(Also known as Arthroscopic Knee Surgery, Knee Arthroscope)

 A small percentage of patients may experience little or no symptoms following knee arthroscopy and may only notice minor soreness or stiffness.
 This is usually the case in younger patients who have had minor meniscal damage and excellent strength and flexibility of the knee prior to surgery.

 Tenderness is usually experienced when firmly touching the knee joint line or surgical scars.
 The knee may also feel weak or unstable and in some cases may give way with certain movements.
-Occasionally bruising, pin and needles or numbness may also be experienced.
+Occasionally bruising, pins and needles or numbness may also be experienced.

 Treatment following knee arthroscopy